scottshufe/Neural-Network-Inversion-in-Adversarial-Setting-via-Background-Knowledge-Alignment/README.md

 # Neural Network Inversion in Adversarial Setting via Background Knowledge Alignment
- Implementation of (2019 CCS) Neural Network Inversion in Adversarial Setting via Background Knowledge Alignment
+The PyTorch implementation of (2019 CCS) Neural Network Inversion in Adversarial Setting via Background Knowledge Alignment

 ## Data
 Both the target classifier and the inversion model are trained on the MNIST dataset.
-The overall data is firstly splitted into Train(50%)/Test(50%) set for the target classifier, and then 50% of Test data are used to train the inversion model.
+The overall data is firstly splitted into Train (50%) / Test (50%) set for the target classifier, and then 50% of Test data are used to train the inversion model.

 The data are resized to 32 × 32 as the authors did in the article.